bcgov/mongodb-container/README.md

 - Look into if, as a best practice, nodes are removed from a replica set on shutdown.

-- Add mongo-shell to the image and use that to setup and configure the hosts: https://downloads.mongodb.com/compass/mongosh-1.0.0-linux-x64.tgz
+- Add mongo-shell to the image and use that to set up and configure the hosts: https://downloads.mongodb.com/compass/mongosh-1.0.0-linux-x64.tgz